menashe12346/PUBG-UX-Research/README.md

 - Internal missing density (percentage of missing inside the segment)
 - Share of total missing that originated from that segment

-It helped determine that missing classifications cluster most frequently at the beginning, which is expected, since it typically takes around thirty seconds on average for a game to start, and during that period there is no ping activity.
+It helped determine for the first 100 recordingsx that missing classifications cluster most frequently at the beginning, which is expected, since it typically takes around thirty seconds on average for a game to start, and during that period there is no ping activity.

 ---